-- Poor academic and/or job performance - Initiating non-consensual sexual activity, which could lead to expulsion and criminal liability

-- Being subjected to nonconsensual sexual activity, which could lead to psychological and physical trauma including sexually transmitted infections - Jeopardizing future career prospects (e.g., admission to law school or government employment)
+- Poor academic and/or job performance - A heightened risk of perpetrating or experiencing non-consensual sexual activity - Jeopardizing future career prospects (e.g., admission to law school or government employment)

 In addition, alcohol and other drug abuse puts the user at considerable health risk, which can include, nausea, vomiting, cancer, liver damage, elevated blood pressure, psychotic episodes, hallucinations and, in some cases, death.
 In addition to the risk to the abuser of illicit drugs and alcohol are the risks to other students and the entire Occidental College community.
-A chart on the uses and effects of controlled substances can be viewed here.
+A chart on the uses and effects of controlled substances can be viewed below.
 The chart is taken from the United States Department of Justice, Drug Enforcement Administration, Drugs of Abuse (1997 edition).